Constipation Root Causes: Top Three We See Everyday

 Constipation Root Cause #3: Food Sensitivities & Inflammation

 Recent research has suggested that food allergy and intolerance should be considered a possible cause of IBS.
-In my own clinical experience, I’ve definitely found food intolerances and malabsorption to be a very common contributing factor to IBS-C symptoms.
+In our clinical experience, we’ve definitely found food intolerances and malabsorption to be a very common contributing factor to IBS-C symptoms.
 It is also worth noting that food intolerances are themselves, often caused by some of the conditions discussed above, particularly a gut infection and the subsequent leaky gut (I’ve written a whole blog post on the connection between leaky gut and food sensitivities here).

 So while food triggers can definitely make symptoms worse, generally they’re not the end of the line, but rather a sign of a deeper root cause.
 And when that underlying root cause is identified and healed, avoiding foods forever should not be needed.